alex-nogue/python_code_quality_and_formatting/README.md

 - _check-yaml_: yaml files syntax must be parseable
 - _check-added-large-files_: prevents large files from being committed
 - _debug-statements_: to do not commit with debugger imports or calls

+## black

+black is a Python code formatter.
+Example of code formatting is having two line breaks after imports.
+This way, we ensure every contributor to the repository commits code in same formatting rules.